mate-ogarcia/2025_Ease_fork/README.md

 3. If you change bucket names or structure in your application
 4. If you're setting up the application on a new machine

-In all other cases, including regular application restarts with `.\start-docker.cmd`, your Couchbase configuration will remain intact.
+In all other cases, including regular application restarts with the Docker command sequence, your Couchbase configuration will remain intact.